cronvel/nextgen-events/README.md

 	context: 'ctx' ,
 	fn: function( stream ) {
 		// some error handling code

+		// Destroy the context and all listeners tied to it: server.destroyListenerContext( 'ctx' ) ;
 	}
 } ) ;

-// Some code...

-// Destroy the context and all listeners tied to it: server.destroyListenerContext( 'ctx' ) ;
 ```